ebassi/halting_problem/content/gnome/emeus.md

 {% figure {filename}/images/emeus-simple-grid.png A simple grid %}

-This obviously look like a ton of code, which is why I added the ability to describe constraints inside GtkBuilder XML:
+This obviously looks like a ton of code, which is why I added the ability to describe constraints inside GtkBuilder XML:

 {% include_code emeus/centered.ui lang:xml lines:28-45 %}